There are thought to be 3 main theories of humour.

 Surprising jokes typically involving sex, drugs, gross-out humour and swearing

 How to get away with more shocking things in comedy for kids?
-One way is to make it look terrible at first but the reveal is that it’s not bloody/death/murder at all.
+One popular trick: Make it look terrible at first but the reveal is that it’s benign.

-Kids are also sometimes shocked by post-pubescent bodies.
-The Greg Heffley (Wimpy Kid) example of Greg being disgusted by grown men in the showers is an example of gross-out humour.
+Kids can also be shocked by post-pubescent bodies.
+The Greg Heffley (Wimpy Kid) example of Greg being disgusted by grown men in the showers (mentioned above) is also an example of gross-out humour.
 Greg is terrified of his imminently changing body.
 For good reason, this particular fear is often explored in coming-of-age comedies.
+Morphing into an adult is terrifying.

 The Disgusting Sandwich is a picture book for young readers and a very mild form of gross-out humour.
 The humour of this story relies on the shared experience of dropping food on the ground but still sort of wanting to eat it.

-The Mole Who Knew It Was None Of His Business is another fairly tasteful example of a story about poo.
+The Mole Who Knew It Was None Of His Business is another fairly tasteful example of a story about poo, and is made more tasteful by the use of quite literary language and the German language onomatopoeia.
+The poo itself does not feel disgusting because of the countryside setting.
+Wholesome poo.

-For older kids (pre-adolescence is the golden age of gross-out humour) we have the work of Andy Griffiths, e.g. The Day My Bum Went Psycho and a whole raft of similar stories from the same author.
+For slightly older kids (pre-adolescence is the golden age of gross-out humour), we have the work of Andy Griffiths, e.g. The Day My Bum Went Psycho and a whole raft of similar stories from the same Australian author.

-Most humour has its origins in bad taste, as a matter of fact.
+Most humour has its origins in bad taste.
 Then, when the joke’s been done enough times, it no longer has shock value.
 The shocking thing has become part of the culture.
 This primitive side of humour comes out of aggression and fear, and is a way of dealing with that.
-This explains why comedians often go beyond the line.
+This explains why comedians often go beyond the line of acceptability.
 Perhaps, like me, your favourite comedian offends you sometimes.
-The truth is, the comedians don’t know where that line is either, because it’s constantly shifting.
+The comedians don’t know where that line is either, because it’s constantly shifting.
 The comedian’s job is to find that line.
-They must cross it from time to time, so we all know where it is.
+That’s their raison d’etre.
+They inadvertently cross it from time to time, so we all know where it is.

 5. PARODY HUMOUR